ArmisSecurity/armis-sdk-python/README.md

 ## Usage

-All interaction with the SDK happens through the [ArmisSdk][armis_sdk.core.armis_sdk.ArmisSdk] class.
+All interaction with the SDK happens through the ArmisSdk class.
 You'll need 3 things:

 1. **Tenant name**: The name of the tenant you want to interact with.
 2. **Secret key**: The secret key associated with the tenant, obtained from the tenant itself.